hughperkins/kgsgo-dataset-preprocessor/README.md

   * `bpp=` gives the number of bits per pixel/point
 * each data example is prefixed with 'GO' as before
 * label is provided as a 4-byte integer, comprising `nextmoverow * 19 + nextmovecol`, in intel-endian
-* data is arranged in order of: example, then by plane, then by row, then by column
+* data is arranged as in a sql 'group by' clause of: example, plane, row, column
 * data is provided as a bitmap, eg where the 8 bits of the first byte represent the first 8 columns of the first row of the first plane
-* bits are arranged so that if you wrote out the bytes in binary, the 1s and 0s would be arranged in order, ie by plane, then by row, then by column
+* bits are arranged so that if you wrote out the bytes in binary, the 1s and 0s would be arranged in order, ie in sql group by order of: plane, row, column
-* when changing row, or plane, the bit position is unaffected, eg if there are 4 plane, with imagewidth 1, imagewidth 1, and the first plane is 1, and the other are 0, then we'd have bits `1000`
+* bit continue to write into bytes, with no padding added, until the end of each example, eg if there are 4 plane, with imagewidth 1, imagewidth 1, and the first plane is 1, and the other are 0, then we'd have bits `1000`
 * the final byte of each example is 0 padded, on the right hand side, so, in the example in the previous sentence, the byte would become `10000000`
 * finally, compared to the previous version, only 7 planes are stored, the plane that is all 1s is omitted